corestario/HERB/README.md

 Simplified implementation description:

 1. New round *i* is starting.
-2. Each participant sends *the ciphertext part* (encrypted random number) to the blockchain (as a transaction).
+2. Each participant sends *the ciphertext share* (encrypted random number) to the blockchain (as a transaction).
-3. After receiving *t1* ciphertext parts, the common ciphertext (encrypted sum of all sent random numbers) is being aggregated.
+3. After receiving *t1* ciphertext share, the common ciphertext (encrypted sum of all sent random numbers) is being aggregated.
 4. Each participant sends *decryption share* to the blockchain (as a transaction).
 5. After receiving *t2* decryption shares, the round is completed (aggregated ciphertext can be decrypted to the random number).
 A new round is *i + 1*.
 6. Go to step 1.